-We have introduced some changes at Calvary Mater Newcastle to help slow the spread of COVID-19 and protect our patients, staff and the community.
+We have introduced additional precautions at Calvary Mater Newcastle to protect our patients, staff and the community from COVID-19.

 Similar measures are in place at all hospitals and health facilities in the Hunter New England Local Health District.

-People visiting the Emergency Department, Intensive Care Unit or Hospice should phone ahead to find out what visiting arrangements are in place in these specialist units.
+People wishing to visit the Emergency Department, Intensive Care Unit or Mercy Hospice should speak with staff or phone ahead to find out what visiting arrangements are in place in these specialist units.
+Phone 4921 1211.

-Visitors must not enter the hospital if they:
+Visitors will not be able to enter the hospital if they:

 - Have had contact with someone who has tested positive for COVID-19